5skr0ll3r/Cthulhu/tofix.md

 Cthulhu: get: move almost everything into a controller for cleaner code

-Tree: insertArray: check if item already exists in existant tree
+Tree: insertArray: check if item already exists in tree

+checkReqType() in reqspliter.py should not return a boolean if reqType not found

 Every sock request from each client should be stored in an array cause the asyncio interferes with the processing of each